Xero vs QuickBooks vs Sage: UK Trades Tax Showdown (2026) featured image

 Sage is the only UK-headquartered option in this comparison, and it shows in the depth of HMRC integration.
 The CIS module in Sage Standard and Plus automatically checks the HMRC registry to confirm whether your subcontractors are registered (20% deduction) or unregistered (30% deduction).
 Monthly CIS returns are generated and submitted to HMRC directly from within Sage, with no third-party bridging software needed.

 The biggest practical advantage for trades businesses: payroll is included in the Standard plan at £39/month.
-For a business paying five employees, that makes Sage significantly cheaper than Xero or QuickBooks where payroll is a separate add-on.
+For a business paying five employees, that makes Sage considerably cheaper than Xero or QuickBooks where payroll is a separate add-on.
 At scale, this difference becomes substantial.
+The savings are especially meaningful if you are weighing up different pricing models and need clear cost tracking across project-based and day-rate work.

 Start